Ridda Wars: Northern Arabia

-Some time in October 632, Amr's corps was dispatched to the Syrian border to subdue the apostate tribes—most importantly, the Quza'a and the Wadi'a (a part of the Bani Kalb)--in the region around Tabuk and Daumat-ul-Jandal (Al-Jawf).
+Some time in October 632, Amr's corps was dispatched to the Syrian border to subdue the rebel tribes—most importantly, the Quza'a and the Wadi'a (a part of the Bani Kalb)--in the region around Tabuk and Daumat-ul-Jandal (Al-Jawf).
 Amr was not able to beat the tribes into submission until Shurhabil joined him in January after the Battle of Yamamah.

 Yemen

-The Yemen had been the first province to rebel against the authority of Islam when the tribe of Ans rose in arms under the leadership of its chief and self-proclaimed prophet Al-Aswad Al-Ansi, the Black One.
+Yemen had been the first province to rebel against the authority of Islam when the tribe of Ans rose in arms under the leadership of its chief and rival prophet claimant Al-Aswad Al-Ansi, the Black One.
 Yemen was controlled then by Al-Abna', a group descended from the Sasanian Persian garrison in Sanaa.
 When Badhan died, his son Shahr partially became governor of Yemen but was killed by Al-Aswad.
-Al-Aswad was later killed by Fayruz al-Daylami, also an abna' member, who was sent by Muhammad, and thereafter Fairoz acted as governor of Yemen at San'a.
+Al-Aswad was later killed by Fayruz al-Daylami, also an abna' member, who was sent by Muhammad, and thereafter Fairuz acted as governor of Yemen at San'a.

-Second rebellion of Yemen
+Second Rebellion of Yemen

 In the later phase after the death of Aswad al-Ansi, two Yemenite chieftains, Amr ibn Ma'adi Yakrib and his nephew, Qays ibn Makshuh revolted against Fairuz.
 At first, Amr and Qays supported the caliphate suppression of Aswad rebellion.
-However, both Amr and Qays later revolted against the caliphate as both did not agree with new administrator appointed by the caliph, thus they seceded from leadership of Farwah, who acted as their regions governor at the time.
+However, both Amr and Qays later revolted against the caliphate as both did not agree with new administrator appointed by the caliph, thus they seceded from leadership of Farwah, who acted as their region's governor at the time.
 Amr and Qays ibn Maksuh then conspired to kill three caliphate deputies in Yemen.

-A caliphate commander Al-Muhajir ibn Abi Umayya lead the Al-Abna' opposing Qays.
+A caliphate commander Al-Muhajir ibn Abi Umayya led the Al-Abna' opposing Qays.
 Ultimately, the forces of Qays and Amr were defeated by the force of Ikrima ibn Abi Jahl.
 Amr and Qays were said to be captured by Fayruz al-Daylami.
-According to the record of Usd al-ghabah fi marifat al-Saḥabah, Amr came to Medina as prisoner, guarded by a caliphate soldier named Al-Muhajir ibn Abi Umayya.
-Amr then was brought before caliph Abu Bakar, who invited him to believe in Islam again, which Amr agreed upon.
+According to the record of Usd al-ghabah fi marifat al-Saḥabah, Amr came to Medina as a prisoner, guarded by a caliphate soldier named Al-Muhajir ibn Abi Umayya.
+Amr was then brought before Caliph Abu Bakr, who invited him to rejoin Islam, to which Amr agreed.
 Thus, Amr was pardoned by the caliph.

 Mahra

 From Oman, following the orders of Abu Bakr, Ikrimah marched to Mahra to join Arfaja bin Harthama.
-As Arfaja had not yet arrived, Ikrimah, instead of waiting for him, tackled the local rebels on his own.
+As Arfaja had not yet arrived, Ikrimah, instead of waiting for him, engaged the local rebels on his own.

 At Jairut, Ikrimah met two rebel armies preparing for battle.
 Here he persuaded the weaker to embrace Islam and then joined up with them to defeat their opponents.

 Having re-established Islam in Mahra, Ikrimah moved his corps to Abyan, where he rested his men and awaited further developments.